 PaintyBot doesn't just say "nice painting" and leave it at that.
 It looks at the key areas that matter:

-For the best critique, photograph your painting in good, even lighting — natural daylight is best.
+For the best critique, photograph your painting in good, even lighting — natural daylight, but in the shade is best.
 Avoid flash or harsh overhead lights that can wash out your colours.
 The better the photo, the more useful the feedback.

 And remember, this is a tool to help you grow.
 Take what's useful, leave what isn't.
 Use it alongside the critiques you get in our workshops — it's another perspective, available whenever inspiration (or frustration) strikes.